 Lots of options exist for book templates out there.
 A quick Google search will produce near-endless results.
 From free templates on Canva (though these are mostly covers) to paid template bundles; you can find loads of magazines and comic book templates.

-Now what do you do with those templates?
+Now, what do you do with those templates?

 For example, here’s a comic template from Medialoot, a resource for loads of templates.

 The left panel uses very standard square/rectangle panels.
-This kind of set up is great for a scene full of exposition—say if one character is telling another about a situation or if they’re moving through a location that needs to be revealed.
+This kind of setup is great for a scene full of exposition—say if one character is telling another about a situation or if they’re moving through a location that needs to be revealed.

-The middle set of panels is perfect for an argument because the top three can juxtapose close ups of characters.
+The middle set of panels is perfect for an argument because the top three can juxtapose close-ups of characters.
 Then the lower panels (which could easily be replaced with one large panel or two side-by-side) can show a moment of action or resolution to the heated moment.

 If you go to a grocery store, bookstore, or comic book shop and look at the shelves, you’ll see the books are almost entirely uniform.
-Again, that uniformity is important to make sure your readers knows they’re getting a comic book or magazine.
+Again, that uniformity is important to make sure your readers know they’re getting a comic book or magazine.

-Magazine Layout Resources
+Magazine Template Resources

 With that in mind, I’ve got two spots on the web I recommend for grabbing interior magazine templates.
 Both of these are meant for InDesign, but Affinity Publisher works for them as well.

 If you’re interested in page layout and graphic design, InDesign Skills is a terrific site.
-I’m pretty bad at anything visual, but I still love their newsletter.
-And this magazine template is a great example of why.

-Since we’re focusing on InDesign templates, why not go to the source?
 The Adobe Blog features lots of helpful information about using all of their software.
 This content in particular highlights a few awesome magazine templates they offer through their Adobe Stock site.

 Comic Book Layout Resources

 There is a lot out there when it comes to comic book templates.
-From simple designs for kids to learn about comic creating to complex, multi-panel designs for high-quality comics; there are a lot of options.
+From simple designs for kids to learn about comic creation to complex, multi-panel designs for high-quality comics; there are a lot of options.